-The EA analysis also found that operation of the Project would not produce long-term noise (audible) and vibration impacts.
-Per FTA Criteria, all of the identified historic properties are Category 2 and 3 noise receptors and are not determined to be sensitive noise receptors, and are not located within an area noted to have moderate or severe noise impacts.
-Based on the EA conclusions above, as applicable, Project operations have no potential to adversely affect these aspects of historic properties and their settings.
+The EA analysis found that operation of the Project would not produce long-term noise (audible) and vibration impacts.
+Per FTA Criteria, all of the identified historic properties in the Project APE are Category 2 and 3 noise receptors, are not sensitive noise receptors, and are not located within an area noted to have moderate or severe noise impacts.
+Based on the EA conclusions above, as applicable, Project operations have no potential to adversely affect these aspects of historic properties.